AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Logical functions.md

 -   Syntax: `or(arg, ...)`.
 -   Description
-    -   Performs the OR logical operator.
+    -   Executes the OR logical operator.
     -   Short-circuit evaluation is supported.
-When a value evaluates to true, the values that follow this parameter are not evaluated.
+When a value evaluates to true, the values that follow this value are not evaluated.
 -   Parameters

     arg: the value to check.
 You can specify one or more values.
 Data type: any type.